BioPhoton/Michael-Hladky/readme.md

 - [x] Continuous Integration / Continuous Deployment
 - [x] Development tools

-## :responsibility: What’s important for me
+## 😇 What’s important for me

 I know that it’s hard to organise events and have everything planned and in mind.
 In general, I try to gain my own view and opinion about people and events.
 But nevertheless, as an active part of the community I believe that events should support the people and community and fulfill the following points:

+* :x: I don't speak at events that are known for treating the community, speakers as well as attendees disrespectfully.
 * :x: I expect the conference to have an enforced code of conduct.
-* :x: I don't speak at events that are known for treating the community, speakers as well as attendees disrespectfully.
+* :x: The event should have at least minimal support for the community.
+     As a community enthusiast and active contributor I welcome support of the community and will actively share the event wherever I'm active.
 * :x: I don't "pay to play".
 As a presenter, the minimum I expect is travel expense and hotel as well as full access to the event.
-* :x: The event should have at least minimal support for the community.
-     As a community enthusiast and active contributor I welcome support of the community and will actively share the event wherever I'm active.

 ## 💃 My deliveries at your event